Frequently Asked Questions

 I did not get an interview; can I appeal this decision?

-For our appeals procedure please see here insert link.
+For our appeals procedure please see here.
 The best course of action is to ask for feedback why your application was rejected and then act upon this feedback.

 Places on the course are allocated on a first come first served basis.
 Once a course is full all remaining applicants will be rejected.
 There is no right of appeal against this decision.